Learneroo/Input-Output/README.md

 Input-Output
 ============

-This will contain sampel code for Input/Output in Different Languages.
+This will contain sample code for Input/Output in Different Languages.